Kiran-Biradar27/bitespeed-identity-reconciliation/README.md

 # 🧠 Bitespeed Backend Task – Identity Reconciliation

-This project implements a backend service for **identity reconciliation**, where email and phone number records are matched, deduplicated, and linked logically to a single user.
+This project implements a backend service for **Identity reconciliation**, where email and phone number records are matched, deduplicated, and linked logically to a single user.
 It helps consolidate fragmented contact data into a unified representation.

 ---